A complete invariant for closed surfaces in the three-sphere: Introduction

 \draftGGG{I do not completely understand who is the domain of $\Phi$, it is probably my fault.
 The important is that this domain contains $\bullet$} \draftYYY{$\Phi$ is a natural transformation between two functors $\mathcal{MT}(\SSS)$ and $\mathcal{MT}(\SSS')$, and $\bullet$ is a node in $\sd\Lambda$.
 That is, for each node $\alpha\in \sd\Lambda$, $\Phi(\alpha)$ is a morphism, in this case a homeomorphism, between the two objects $\mathcal{MT}(\SSS)(\alpha)$ and $\mathcal{MT}(\SSS')(\alpha)$, in this case two manifolds. } \draftGGG{thanks! do not remove for a while this explanation, it is useful for me....}

 Applying the fundamental group functor to $\mathcal{MT}(\SSS)$ and $\mathcal{MT}(\SSS')$, we get two based diagrams of groups, denoted by

 where $\mathsf{Grp}_f$ is the category of finitely generated groups with homomorphisms modulo conjugation.
-The question thus arises as to whether or not an equivalence between the induced based diagrams of groups implies an equivalence between $\SSS$ and $\SSS'$.
-Due to the presence of chiral objects, such as trefoil knots, the question does not have an affirmative solution in general.
-However, if we integrate the orientation information of $\SSS=\pair$ into the functor $\mathcal{FT}^u(\SSS)$, where the superscript $u$ stands for \textit{unoriented}, then we get a complete invariant of $\SSS$.
-More precisely, we consider a new functor (fundamental tree) $\mathcal{FT}(\SSS)$, which is the functor $\mathcal{FT}^u(\SSS)$ decorated with an intersection form on the abelianization of $\mathcal{FT}^u(\SSS)(\widehat{\alpha\beta})$, for each barycenter $\widehat{\alpha\beta}$, namely the bi-linear map on homology groups
+The question thus arises as to whether an equivalence between the induced based diagrams of groups implies an equivalence between $\SSS$ and $\SSS'$.
+Due to the presence of chiral objects, such as trefoil knots, an affirmative answer is not expected in general.
+However, if we integrate the orientation information in $\SSS=\pair$ into the functor $\mathcal{FT}^u(\SSS)$---the superscript $u$ standing for \textit{unoriented}, then we obtain a complete invariant of $\SSS$.
+More precisely, we consider a new functor (fundamental tree) $\mathcal{FT}(\SSS)$, which is the functor $\mathcal{FT}^u(\SSS)$ decorated with an intersection form on the abelianization of $\mathcal{FT}^u(\SSS)(\widehat{\alpha\beta})$, for each barycenter $\widehat{\alpha\beta}$, namely a non-degenerate bi-linear map on homology groups